Rowan Marshall: 2021 season

 Marshall suffered a stress injury in his foot ahead of the 2021 season, and missed the first three matches of the year.
 Marshall returned to the side in the Round Four win over West Coast, but missed the Saints' Round Five loss to Richmond due to a five-day break with the Saints' medical staff recommending a cautious approach following a plantar fascia injury in the West Coast game.
 Marshall returned in Round 6 and played four games before further injuring his plantar fascia and undergoing surgery.
 Marhsall made his return from injury in Round 15.
-Marshall and teammate Darragh Joyce were forced into isolation after they attended a Wallabies game which turned out to be a Covid19 hotspot.
-As a result, Marshall, who had flown to Perth, missed the Saints' Round 19 clash with West Coast which St Kilda lost by eight points.Marshall returned the following week ,after completing isolation, and played in the Saints' final four games of the season.
+Marshall and teammate Darragh Joyce were forced into isolation after they attended a Wallabies game which turned out to be a COVID-19 hotspot.
+As a result, Marshall, who had flown to Perth, missed the Saints' Round 19 clash with West Coast which St Kilda lost by eight points.Marshall returned the following week, after completing isolation, and played in the Saints' final four games of the season.
 In his return against Carlton in Round 20, Marshall had 46 hitouts, five tackles, one goal and 22 disposals.
 Marshall also impressed with 22 disposals and two goals against Fremantle in Round 23.

 Personal life

 Marshall was born in New Zealand to Kiwi parents but moved to a 40-hectare property in Portland, Victoria at a young age.
 His father Don played rugby in the Taranaki region, and worked at the Portland wharf as well as on the family farm.
 Marshall's cousins, Rhys Marshall and Callum Gibbins, are both professional rugby union players.
-During the Covid-19 hiatus of the AFL season in 2020, Marshall assisted his family run their 320 head of cattle farm.
+During the COVID-19 hiatus of the AFL season in 2020, Marshall assisted his family run their 320 head of cattle farm.